Digital Economy Agreements (DEAs)

 Digital Economy Partnership Agreement (DEPA)

-The DEPA promotes digital trade, trusted data flows, and inclusive digital economies among members.
+The DEPA is a first of its kind agreement that promotes digital trade, trusted data flows, and inclusive digital economies among members.

 European Union - Singapore Digital Trade Agreement (EUSDTA)